TaeryangPark/devblog/_posts/2022-12-19-Direction of Simon Tatham's 'cube'.md

 ## Introduction

 This specific game was originally published in a Java web, by Paul Scott.
-The player will be given a grid of 16 squares, six of which are blue; on one square rests a cube.
+The player will be given a grid of 16 squares, six of which are blue spotted randomly; on one square rests a cube.

 ### How to Play